hantsy/helidon-sandbox/README.md

 Helidon provides two programming models for developers.

-* **helidon-se** embraces [Reactive Streams](https://www.reactive-steams.org) specification, and provides functional style programming capability.
+* **helidon-se** embraces [Reactive Streams](https://www.reactive-steams.org) specification, and provides functional style programming experience.

 * For those familiar with Java EE/MicroProfile specifications, **helidon-mp** provides MicroProfile compatibility, it is easy to update yourself to Helidon.

 For the above cases, Helidon provides two Maven archetypes for generating the project skeleton in seconds.
-Follow the [Getting Started](https://helidon.io/docs/latest/#/getting-started) section of the official docs, it is easy to create a Helidon project via these Maven archetypes.
+Follow the [Getting Started](https://helidon.io/docs/latest/#/getting-started) guide of the official docs, it is easy to create a Helidon project via these Maven archetypes.

-Make sure you have installed all [prerequisites](https://helidon.io/docs/latest/#/getting-started/01_prerequisites), let's create your first Helidon project.
+Firstly, let's make sure you have installed all items mentioned in the [prerequisites](https://helidon.io/docs/latest/#/getting-started/01_prerequisites), next let's create your first Helidon project.

 ## Kick start your first helidon application

+In this post, we will create *Helidon SE* project.

 ### Generate project skeleton